 Research states that even under a controlled calorie diet, long-term consumption of TFA is an independent factor behind weight gain.
 Unfortunately, many workout freaks and nutrition lovers don’t know that.

 Although an association between a high-fat diet and Colon cancer has been known

 for years, investigated first in America, the exact mechanism has remained unclear.

 Cancer statistics from the Centre for Disease Control and Prevention show a 7% increase in obesity-related cancers (such as colon and rectum, breast, kidney, uterus, gall bladder, pancreas, etc).

 Which cancer is specifically linked to high Body mass index (BMI)?

 It’s Colon and rectal cancer which is currently a global concern due to poor dietary habits, especially in western countries.

-Indians moving towards western diet rapidly could risk in future, as obesity here ranks third.
+Indians moving towards a western diet rapidly could risk in the future, as obesity here ranks third.

 There’s a common notion that because diabetes increases blood glucose levels, too much sugar consumption is held the reason behind it.
 That’s a myth!